 In an era of increased competition, smart brands are taking to a new battleground in a bid to win more customers.
 That battleground is customer experience.

-These brands know that today’s empowered consumers can – and will – demand more from the companies they engage with, and so it is vital that they are putting customer experience at the heart of their business.
+These brands know that today’s empowered consumers can – and will – demand more from the companies they engage with, and they are putting customer experience at the heart of their business.
 Some have even gone as far as to appoint a Chief Customer Officer, whose sole job is to ensure the satisfaction of customers both old and new.

-A digital balance
+Maintain the digital balance

 Great customer service is all about offering the right mix of channels at the right times.
 Customer experience still – and always will – demand some person-to-person interaction.
-This is particularly relevant when dealing with trickier or more sensitive topics, where customers will want the reassurance that comes with a voice at the end of the phone.
+This is particularly relevant when dealing with trickier or more sensitive topics, where customers want the reassurance that comes with a voice at the other end of the phone.

-Tech-savvy and time-poor consumers are increasingly turning to digital options to manage their problems – and web chat and self-serve models are a smart way of efficiently and easily offering the service they require.
+Tech-savvy and time-poor consumers are increasingly turning to digital options to manage their problems – and webchat and self-serve models are a smart way of efficiently and easily offering the service they require.

 A huge part of this digital innovation focuses on how brands can make the most of social networks such as Twitter, Facebook and Instagram to interact with their customers.

-Using social channels for customer experience is a huge opportunity to build an intuitive and personalised connection with the customer.
+Using social channels for customer experience is a huge opportunity to build an intuitive and personalized connection with the customer.
 Encouraging your brand to use a friendly and conversational tone of voice on social – including emojis or text speak where appropriate – will help show the personality behind the business and build brand affinity.

 Integrating analytics into the mix

-More and more often, data is being used to manage many day-to-day customer interactions, but it can also help inform back-office processes and business intelligence.
+Increasingly, data is being used to manage many day-to-day customer interactions, but it can also help inform back-office processes and business intelligence.

 Analytics tools, for example, are a great example of the way technology and humans can work together to deliver the best customer experience.
-By methodically gathering insights from each of a brand’s touchpoints – including social – analytics tools can capture, measure and analyse the customer journey, allowing brands to develop the insights needed to improve business results.
+By methodically gathering insights from each of a brand’s touchpoints – including social – analytics tools can capture, measure and analyze the customer journey, allowing brands to develop the insights needed to improve business results.